 Once we learned we could make a chocolate sauce that held in the sweetener, we immediately set about making chocolate candies for the farmers market.
 They look great, but sadly, yours truly can’t wrap them properly to save his life.
 We ordered foil candy wrappers online, and really, they look like they were wrapped by a monkey with fingers missing.

 But they are delicious.

-Note: Because I have pets, I don’t have the luxury of allowing my candies to harden at room temperature.
+Note: Because I have pets, I don’t have the luxury of allowing my candies to cool and harden at room temperature.
 And we quickly learned that when you put them in the fridge to harden, the chocolate develops a thin white film.
-You can’t avoid this if you have to cool them to harden them.
+If you have to use a fridge or a freezer, you can’t avoid this.

 We joined Chefs Catalog’s affiliate program because their products are the best anywhere.
 We use them, we recommend them, and we know you cannot go wrong.

 Here is one that is the top of the line: All-Clad d3 Stainless 2 Quart Sauce Pan with Porcelain Double Boiler.

 And here is one that we bought: very solid, stainless steel, Farberware Classic Series, Saucepan with Double Boiler Insert for just 39.99.

 (The only difference is the size of the batch.
 And the sweetness is determined by your tastes.
 We always recommend experimenting.)